gbv/beaconspec/beacon.md

     :targetset dcterms:publisher "ACME" .

-A institution meta field value starting with `http://` or `https://` is interpreted as URI instead of string.
+A field value starting with `http://` or `https://` is interpreted as URI instead of string.
 For instance

     #INSTITUTION: http://example.org/acme/